 Web Clients Need Your Help NOW for Google Mobile First Success

-In the fall of 2020, Google announced that its “mobile-first indexing and ranking” for the entire Web will take effect in March 2021.
+In the fall of 2020, Google announced that its “mobile-first indexing and ranking” for the entire Web would take effect in March 2021.
 What does this mean — and why does it spell big opportunity for you?

 In short, when a company has a website, Google will index and rank its mobile version — and exclude its desktop content (WOW) — because more and more people are looking at websites on their smartphones.
 Here’s a quick statistic that backs up this development: “In the second quarter of 2020, mobile devices (excluding tablets) generated 51.53% of global website traffic.”

 Of course, Google wants to be the best resource for people searching online for solutions.
 So it’s meeting searchers where they are — on their phones.
-Google has been doing mobile-first indexing/ranking for a while with new sites, but soon, this will be the default for ALL websites.
+Google has been doing mobile-first indexing/ranking for a while with new sites, but now, this will be the default for ALL websites.

 And guess what?